qlu-lab/PUMAS/README.md

   * `output_path`: folder to write partitioned GWAS summary statistics

 ### Construct ensemble PRS and benchmark PRS models
 The required input datasets are mostly the same as PUMAS's PRS evaluation function.
-Different from PUMAS, PUMA-CUBS requires SNP weights from each PRS method to be stored in a separate `.<pre_method>.txt` file so that PUMA-CUBS can construct ensemble PRS based on fine-tuned PRS model from each method and benchmark all PRS models (**again, please make sure that SNP weights files have exactly the same set of SNPs, A1, and A2 in the same order as subsampled summary statistics**).
+Different from PUMAS, PUMAS-ensemble requires SNP weights from each PRS method to be stored in a separate `.<pre_method>.txt` file so that PUMAS-ensemble can construct ensemble PRS based on fine-tuned PRS model from each method and benchmark all PRS models (**again, please make sure that SNP weights files have exactly the same set of SNPs, A1, and A2 in the same order as subsampled summary statistics**).
 After PRS model training, run:
 ```
-Rscript ./code/PUMA-CUBS.evaluation.R \
+Rscript ./code/PUMAS-ensemble.evaluation.R \
 --k <number of folds> \
 --ref_path <LD ref> \
 --trait_name <trait name> \